Welcome to this online course creation guide - everything you need to know about making your course.

 Whilst I would say that you should never skip this step, there are useful proxies to doing a vast amount of customer research:

 Do similar courses exist?
 A common misconception is that if someone else has already created a popular course on a topic that it is a bad idea to attempt to pursue that niche.
 On the contrary, this is actually evidence that students are willing to pay money to learn about this topic which is very useful information.
-Now the task becomes: Thinking about how you can put a unique twist on the topic - e.g. by focussing on a more recent upgrade to a given tool, by targeting a slightly more/less experienced practitioner or simply by offering a better course (in terms of lecture content and/or production quality).
+Now the task becomes: Thinking about how you can put a unique twist on the subject matter - e.g. by focussing on a more recent upgrade to a given tool, by targeting a slightly more/less experienced practitioner or simply by offering a better course (in terms of lecture content and/or production quality).
 On the other hand if there are multiple courses on a topic and the general trend is that none of them are selling well - that may well be a signal that the niche is not one that potential students are willing to pay money for.

 Positioning your course is very linked to your customer discovery and validation.
 The best book on product positioning I know of is Obviously Awesome by April Dunford.
 In it, she lays out the following process for positioning: